astronomer/docs/software/runtime-image-architecture.md

 ## Executors

-Executors are used to schedule, monitor, and execute tasks.
-Only a single executor can be configured at a time.
+Executors are the mechanism used to run task instances.
 Astro Runtime supports the [Celery Executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/celery.html).

+Soon, Astronomer will provide a new executor with intelligent worker packing, task-level resource requests, improved logging, and Kubernetes-like task isolation.

 ## Provider Packages